ServiceStack/servicestack.net/MyApp/_videos/jupyter/video1.md

 date: 17-08-2021
 ---

-In this video we walk through how to generate working Jupyter Notebooks using the ServiceStack **x** tool and [Instant Client Apps](https://apps.servicestack.net), and running them in various environments to show how portable they can be
+The video demonstrates generating Jupyter Notebooks using ServiceStack **x** tool and [Instant Client Apps](https://apps.servicestack.net), which together provide an efficient and portable development experience.

+This enables developers to use Jupyter Notebooks for tasks like data analysis, visualization, and machine learning in a transferable manner across environments.